Sustainability

 Establishment of a pest control system for the introduction of integrated pest management in cooperation with suppliers

-Water scarcity and flooding at business sites due to abnormal weather events (heatwaves, droughts, wind and water damage from typhoons and concentrated heavy rainfall, etc.) (*) Safety of water supply at existing sites and risk assessment for drought and extreme weather
+Water scarcity and flooding at business sites due to abnormal weather events (heatwaves, droughts, wind and water damage from typhoons and concentrated heavy rainfall, etc.) (*) Assuming losses and restoration costs due to production suspensions Safety of water supply at existing sites and risk assessment for drought and extreme weather

 Stagnation in procurement of raw materials due to epidemics of new infectious diseases.
-Collection and understanding of information on global trends and regulations in food import and export
+Assuming losses due to production suspensions Collection and understanding of information on global trends and regulations in food import and export

 Strengthen foundations for stabilizing domestic production